How to complete a self-assessment tax return

 - Online returns: completed by January 31st

-- First instalment for tax payment: by January 31st (which means if you fill out your online return on 30th January, you'll have to pay on the same day)
+- The first instalment for tax payment: by January 31st (which means if you fill out your online return on 30th January, you'll have to pay on the same day)

-- Second instalment for tax payment: by July 31st
+- The second instalment for tax payment: by July 31st

 What do I do as a limited company?

 You need to pay corporate tax.
 Find out more in this guide on how to calculate tax for a limited company.

 I'm part of a partnership - who fills out what?

 Each partner needs to complete partnership pages as part of their individual tax return, but only one partner has to complete the partnership tax return.

 What happens if I didn't make any profit or I made a loss?

 Unfortunately, if you registered as self-employed, you still need to complete a return and send it off in time.
 The return shows you where to indicate whether you've made a net profit or loss.